ddnexus/pagy/docs/api/javascript.md

 ### Basic principle

-All the `pagy*_js` helpers produce/render their component on the client side.
-The helper methods serve just a minimal HTML tag and a `JSON` tag that gets into the view.
-The javascript in the [pagy.js](https://github.com/ddnexus/pagy/blob/master/lib/javascripts/pagy.js) file takes care to read the data embedded in the `ISON` tag and make it work in the browser.
+All the `pagy*_js` helpers render their component on the client side.
+The helper methods serve just a minimal HTML tag that contains a `data-pagy-json` attribute.
+The javascript in the [pagy.js](https://github.com/ddnexus/pagy/blob/master/lib/javascripts/pagy.js) file takes care to read the data embedded in the `data-pagy-json` attribute and make it work in the browser.

 ## Usage